czzarr/czzarr.github.com/source/_posts/2012-03-29-sopa-hadopi-future-of-culture.markdown

 law while its French counterpart, Hadopi, is already up and running.
 This brings two questions:

-* What will be the future model for accessing culture ?
-Will today's giants be part of it ?
+* What will be the future model for accessing culture?
+Will today's giants be part of it?
-* How can we ensure that laws are made by people with sufficient knowledge of the field they try to regulate ?
+* How can we ensure that laws are made by people with sufficient knowledge of the field they try to regulate?

 I will cover the first question in this post and the second one in a few days.